genderkit/genderkit/_articles/getting-a-new-passport.md

 You should check with any country you hold a visa with before you update your details, or just apply for new visas.

+{% capture warn %}
+You usually must update any foreign passports you hold before updating your British passport.
+{% endcapture %}
+{% include warning warning=warn %}

+If you have any other passports:
+- If your country will issue new passports for trans people, you need to [update them before updating your British passport.](https://www.gov.uk/government/publications/change-of-name-guidance/use-and-change-of-names).
+- If your country will not issue new passports for trans people, you can get a new British passport [without needing to update your other passports.](https://www.gov.uk/government/publications/change-of-name-guidance/use-and-change-of-names#exceptions-guidance)

 ### How do I get a new passport?

 To apply for your own adult passport you must be either: